freignat91/mlearning/README.md

 Then it's possible to add the following step:

-- if the computed happiness is lower than the previous one, train the network with the previous entry and a fading output computing using the chosen direction (see chapter `fade decision`)
+- if the computed happiness is lower than the previous one, train the network with the previous entry and a fading output computed using the chosen direction (see chapter `fade decision`)

 With this additional rule, the network started to converge well, but a new issue appeared:

-Because of the fading, the networks result become more and more poor, meaning, the number of the distinct possible output decisions lower.
+Because of the fading, the networks results become more and more poor, meaning, the number of the distinct possible output decisions lower.
 For instance a network shows only 3 directions no matter the entries, where it should be able to show 8.

-At the end, all the ants finished to move to only 2 directions, even if they reached the assigned goal: they cover all the virtual space and the contacts number lower to 0, it's not good for the next version purpose.
+At the end, all the ants finished to move to only 2 directions, even if they reached the assigned goal of the version 0.0.1: they cover all the virtual space and the contacts number lower to 0, it's not good for the next version purpose.

 Hopefully, it's possible to enrich the network decision capability to counter-balance the fade effect.
 To do that, let's use the following algorithm: